taohou01/zzup/README.md

 The implementation can be roughly broken into two parts:

-- The *front end* (`dpc.h` and `.cpp`) generates the *distance-time curves* (see `[1]`) from the DPC and detects all the *critical events* (local min/max and intersections) of the curves.
-It then generates edge-level operations from the critical events (inserting/removing consecutive addition/deletion of an edge in the middle or swithing two deletion/addition of an edge in the filtration).
-From the edge-level operations, it generates the simplex-wise opeartions on the zigzag filration (aka. the switches, expansions, and contractions) and perform the barcode updates using the back end.
+- The *front end* (`dpc.h/cpp`) generates the *distance-time curves* (see `[1]`) from the DPC and detects all the *critical events* (local min/max and intersections) of the curves.
+It then generates *edge-level* operations from the critical events (inserting/removing consecutive addition/deletion of an edge in the middle or swithing two deletion/addition of edges in the filtration).
+From the edge-level operations, it generates the *simplex-wise* opeartions on the zigzag filration (aka. the switches, expansions, and contractions) and performs the barcode updates using the back end.
 During the barcode updating, points for vines are being output.

+- The *back end* (`dynamic_zigzag.h/cpp`) implements the representative-based update algorithms described in `[1]` for the five operations which are used by the front end.

 ## References